Poker Variance Calculator

 What Is Poker Variance?

-Variance measures how far your actual results can stray from your expected results.
+Variance measures how far your actual results can stray from your expected value.
+If you're new to EV, start with our EV calculator guide — variance is the volatility around your long-run average; EV is that average.
 In poker, even a strong winner with a 5 bb/100 win rate will experience massive swings due to the inherent randomness of the cards.
 A player might run 50,000 hands below expectation despite playing perfectly — and that's completely normal.

 This calculator uses Monte Carlo simulation to model 1,000 independent bankroll trajectories based on your win rate and standard deviation.
 Each simulation batch uses normally distributed random variables (Box-Muller transform) to generate realistic results, then aggregates them into percentile bands and summary statistics.